 If you have progressive bending of your fingers or rope-like cords in your palm you may have Dupuytren’s disease.
 Initially, Dupuytren’s disease may present as painless lumps in the palm or dimpling of the skin which is called pitting.
 Eventually, cords may develop which progressively tighten, pulling the finger into the palm.

-Salem plastic surgeons Dr. Keith C. Neaman and Dr. Dustin Christiansen have extensive training and experience in the treatment of Dupuytren’s disease.
+Salem plastic surgeons Dr. Keith C. Neaman, Dr. Dustin Christiansen, and Dr. Pete Tsai have extensive training and experience in the treatment of Dupuytren’s disease.
 To schedule your personal consultation, please call Neaman Plastic Surgery at 844-338-5445; if left untreated, progressive contracture of the finger can lead to decreased grip strength and permanent deformity of the fingers.

 The cause of Dupuytren’s disease is unknown.
 Often times it runs in the family and has a high prevalence in those with ancestors form northern Europe.
 This association has Dupuytren’s disease frequently being called the Viking’s disease.
 It is more common in men than women and usually presents in those over the age of 50 years old.

 Dupuytren’s diseaes tends to be a progressive disease the may initially present as lumps or nodules in the palm.
 Slowly it may progress into the development of a cord.
 These are rope like collections of collagen that extend from the finger into the palm.

 As these cords tighten they may pull the finger into the palm causing a contracture.
 Usually the inability to lay one’s hand flat on the table is a good indication for intervention.

 - Surgical excision